-- In JJA2024, warm SST anomalies associated with the 2023/24 El Niño continued to decline in the equatorial central Pacific and cold anomalies emerged in the far equatorial eastern Pacific and along the coastal regions of South America.
+- In JAS2024, warm SST anomalies associated with the 2023/24 El Niño continued to decline in the equatorial central Pacific and cold anomalies emerged in the far eastern equatorial Pacific and along the coastal regions of South America.
 For most of the other ocean basins North Pacific, central southern Pacific, tropical and north Atlantic, and Indian Ocean the SST warm anomalies persisted (slide 4).
-CFSv2 forecast the large-scale structure of observed SST anomalies but had cold biases over tropical and northern Pacific and North Atlantic in general (Slide 10).
-Tropical Atlantic has remained especially warm for over a year. - The AMIP simulation and the initialized forecast, as well as other NMME forecasts had positive anomalies of rainfall over the Maritime Continent extending into the southwestern Pacific and dry conditions over the central and eastern equatorial Pacific, a pattern reminiscent of the canonical La Nina response.
-The forecast pattern, however, differed from the observations (Slide 11, 37-39). - Consistent with the continued warming of SSTs globally, the tendency for above normal 200-mb heights and above normal land surface temperature anomalies continued to dominate throughout the globe both in observations and model predictions and simulations (slide 10, 12, 13). - The initialized CFSv2 forecasts generally predicted well the tendency for above normal 200-mb height and land surface temperature over North America (slide 15, 16). - August 2024 monthly forecast skill for North America's 200-mb height and T2m show improvement from the shortest leads compared to the longer leads (slide 33-34).
+CFSv2 forecast the large-scale structure of observed SST anomalies but was colder over tropical and northern Pacific and North Atlantic in general (Slide 10).
+The tropical Atlantic has remained abnormally warm for over a year. - The AMIP simulation and the initialized CFSv2 forecast, as well as other NMME forecasts had above normal rainfall over the Maritime Continent extending into the southwestern Pacific and dry conditions over the central and eastern equatorial Pacific, a pattern reminiscent of the canonical La Nina response.
+The forecast pattern, however, differed from the observations (Slide 11, 37-39). - Consistent with the continued warming in global oceans, the tendency for above normal 200-mb heights and above normal land surface temperature continued to dominate throughout the globe both in observations and model predictions (slide 10, 12, 13). - The initialized CFSv2 forecasts generally well predicted the tendency for above normal 200-mb height and land surface temperature over North America.